Chigozie0706/Reliefchain-supra/README.md

-# Relief Center Management Module
+# ReliefChain - Decentralized Relief Center Management

-This is a Move smart contract module designed for decentralized management of relief centers on a blockchain.
-The module allows users to create, manage, and donate to relief centers using the `supra_coin` cryptocurrency, ensuring transparency and accountability in relief efforts.
+ReliefChain is a Move-based smart contract module designed for decentralized management of relief centers.
+This solution enables users to create, manage, and donate to relief centers using `supra_coin`, ensuring transparency, accountability, and trust in relief efforts.

 ## Features

 ### 1. **Initialization**

-- **Function**: `create_management`
+#### `create_management`

-- **Purpose**: Initializes the `ReliefCenterManagement` system for an account.
+- **Purpose**: Initializes the ReliefChain system for an account.
+- **Details**:
-- Ensures that the system is not already initialized.
+  - Ensures the system is not already initialized.
-- Sets up resources for managing relief centers, donation records, and event tracking.
+  - Sets up resources for managing relief centers, donation records, and events.

 ### 2. **Relief Center Management**